 How does a band stay on top -- or even together -- for so long?
 The only comparable rock act for longevity is The Beach Boys, but who were a band in name only for large chunks of the last 60 years.

 The answer: By giving customers what Mick Jagger lamented not being able to get himself -- satisfaction.

 In truth, the Stones are a case study in good, solid CRM best practices, and have the customer loyalty to show for it.
 Consider their model.

-Adopt New Technology For The Right Reasons, Not “Just Because.”
+- Adopt New Technology For The Right Reasons, Not “Just Because.”
 One of the most consistently maddening mistakes companies make is buying CRM technology or adopting what works for someone else just because it works well for someone else.
-This approach never works.
+This approach seldom succeeds.
 It doesn’t for rock bands either.

 Many rock bands will incorporate the latest musical fads into their music for no better reason than the desire to “stay current,” or cash in on a hot marketing trend.
 When the Stones use new instruments or recording techniques it’s in the service of giving their customers the Stones’ sound.
 The leftover psychedelia of using the London Bach Choir on “You Can’t Always Get What You Want” or the then-trendy sitar on “Paint It, Black” still gave customers consistent Stones experiences.
 They didn’t change their organizational goals or processes to accommodate new technology and practices, they used new elements to further their predetermined organizational goals to meet customer expectations.

 Incidentally, this is the mistake The Beatles made with Indian music, particularly “Within You, Without You”: It just didn’t sound like The Beatles, and George was told not to bring his sitar to work.